Amazon Bedrock

 • Elastic Agent is required to stream data from the S3 bucket and ship the data to Elastic, where the events will then be processed via the integration's ingest pipelines.

-With this approach, you install Elastic Agent and manually configure the agent locally on the system where it is installed.
+You install Elastic Agent and manually configure the agent locally on the system where it is installed.
 You are responsible for managing and upgrading the agents.
-This approach is reserved for advanced users only.
+This approach is for advanced users only.

 You can run Elastic Agent inside a container, either with Fleet Server or standalone.
 Docker images for all versions of Elastic Agent are available from the Elastic Docker registry, and we provide deployment manifests for running on Kubernetes.